-- International Student Association and Friends (ISAF) – desires to establish a community where international students can support one another, learn from their different cultural backgrounds and experiences, and share their global diversity with the rest of the campus community.
-It is also an organization where other students can support international students and learn about different cultures.
+International Student Organization (ISO) – The goal of ISO is to establish a community where international students can support one another, learn from their different cultural backgrounds and experiences, and share their global diversity with the rest of the campus community.

 The University seeks to give its students opportunities for participation and leadership in campus organizations, interest groups, professional societies, and organized activities.
 Professional and honor societies reinforce the student’s academic purposes within their major and include:

-- Alpha Beta Nu – An organization to bring Alderson Broaddus nursing students together to provide support, education, and to bring the name of AB nursing to the community though promoting and improving the health of all.
+Alpha Beta Nu (Student Nurse Association) – An organization to bring Alderson Broaddus nursing students together to provide support, education, and to bring the name of AB nursing to the community though promoting and improving the health of all.

-- Phi Beta Lambda – the purpose of Phi Beta Lambda is to encourage the involvement of students in the study of business and associated enterprises.
-The organization is primarily open to students in business, political science, and sports management majors.
+Phi Beta Lambda – purpose of Phi Beta Lambda to encourage the involvement of students in the study of business and associated enterprises.
+The Organization is primarily open to students in Business, Political Science, and Sports Management.

 Religion plays a significant role in the life of the campus community.
 Although an American Baptist University, AB’s religious programming is nonsectarian and students of all religious faiths find opportunities for worship, fellowship, and religious activities in addition to mission and other service opportunities.